-You see, there was something else that bothered my about ‘Drawing The Moon’ as a Qigong solution to weight loss.
+Back pain aside, there was something else that bothered me about ‘Drawing The Moon’ as a Qigong solution to weight loss.

 What does this mean?

-It means that sit ups, crunches and Drawing The Moon can help you to develop fantastic abdominals (if you don’t mind risking back pain), but none of them will help you to lose belly fat.
-You’ll have some truly epic abs muscles, but nobody will be able to see them because they’re covered in a layer of fat.
+It means that whilst sit ups, crunches and Drawing The Moon could help you to develop fantastic abdominals (though if you want to avoid back pain and still build strong abs I recommend leg raises instead), none of them will help you to lose belly fat.
+You might be able to build some epic abs, but nobody will ever see them if they’re hidden under a layer of fat.

-Use more “fuel” each day than you put into the fuel tank and over a period of time you will lose weight.
-I guarantee it.
+Use more calories each day than eat and over a period of time you will lose fat.

-But there is a catch.
-I said simple, not easy.
-And if you’ve ever tried to lose weight then I’m sure you’ll agree with me that it isn’t easy.
-Here’s why…
+And if you’ve ever tried to lose fat before then I’m sure you’ll agree with me that it isn’t easy.

-If you are carrying more body weight than you would like, chances are the extra weight didn’t arrive over night.
-It probably came gradually over many months and years.
-So, realistically what do you think your chances are of losing weight, safely, healthily and sustainably in a short period of time?
+If you are carrying more fat than you would like, chances are the extra fat didn’t arrive over night.
+It came gradually over many months and years.
+So, realistically what do you think your chances are of losing fat, safely and healthily in a short period of time?